What Is Click-Through Rate (CTR), How To Calculate It (Formula) and How Does It Compare to Conversion Rate

 Secondly, Keller argues that it is significantly easier and takes less time to increase web conversions than it is to increase web traffic.

-Finally, Keller’s last point is that prioritizing optimizing your conversion rate, and then optimizing web traffic—instead of the other way around—would have a greater impact on your business’ ROI and profitability.
+Finally, Keller’s last point is that prioritizing CRO (Conversion Rate Optimization), before optimizing web traffic—instead of the other way around—would have a greater impact on your business’ ROI and profitability.

-To calculate the Conversion Rate, you’ll divide the total number of visitors to your website or landing page by the number of completed goals.
+To calculate Conversion Rate, divide the total number of visitors to your website or landing page by the number of goals completed.

 Pro Tip: You can multiply this result by 100 to save some extra time calculating the percentage.